caddyserver/website/src/docs/markdown/command-line.md

 ### `caddy storage`

+<i>⚠️ Experimental</i>

 Allows export and import of the contents of Caddy's configured data storage.

 This is useful when needing to transition from one [storage module](/docs/json/storage/) to another, by exporting from your old one, updating your config, then importing into the new one.

-The following command can be used to do this all in one shot, using and old and new config with different configured storage modules, piping the export output into the
+The following command can be used to copy the storage between different modules in one shot, using old and new configs, piping the export command's output into the import command.

 ```
 $ caddy storage export -c Caddyfile.old -o- |